Spencer Torkelson Player Props: Tigers vs. Astros

 - Torkelson hit .203 with 16 doubles, a triple, eight home runs and 37 walks.

-- Torkelson had a hit in 50 of 110 games last season, with multiple hits in 17 of those games.
+- Torkelson got a hit in 45.5% of his 110 games last year, with more than one hit in 15.5% of those contests.

-- In 19.1% of his games a year ago (21 of 110), Torkelson picked up an RBI.
-In six of those games (5.5%) he recorded two or more RBIs, and he had three or more in one contest.
+- In 21 of 110 games last season (19.1%), Torkelson picked up an RBI, and six of those games (5.5%) included two or more RBIs.
+He had three or more RBIs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.